chengchingwen/OhMyArtifacts.jl/docs/src/design.md

  usage/orphanages toml will need to be updated.
 This depends on the recycle mechanism of Scratch.jl.
 5. The Artifacts.toml in the scratchspace is the entry point of the OhMyArtifacts api.
 When caching a file, the api would create a mapping in the Artifacts.toml which map from a name to a sha256 hash.
- So when loading the file, the path is just the path of `ohmyartifacts` folder with the a prefix and the hash.
+ So when loading the file, the path is just the path of `artifacts` folder with the a prefix and the hash.

 ## Old design